mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ~~~~~

 Ratchet trees constructed this way provide the property that one must hold at
-least one private key from the tree to compute the root key.
+least one private key from the tree to compute the secret root key.
 With all
 participants holding one leaf private key; this allows any individual to update
 their own key and change the shared root key, such that only group members can
 compute the new key.